jpdarela/LuaEnv/README.md

 # Lua MSVC 2022 Build

+Work in progress!
+Keep an eye on this project for updates.

 A set of build scripts for compiling Lua and configuring LuaRocks on Windows using Microsoft Visual Studio C++ (MSVC) 2022 (x86 and amd64).

 I decided to learn Lua and am currently using Windows 11 with Visual Studio 2022.
 The options for building Lua on Windows are somewhat limited, so I created this set of scripts to automate the process of downloading, building, and configuring Lua (with LuaRocks) for my use.
 This project can be adapted for future Lua releases and can be used as a reference for building Lua on Windows with MSVC.
 Feel free to adapt, use, and contribute to this project!